Paula Rego: Women's rights and abortion

 Rego spent much of her career focusing on women's rights and abortion rights.
 A critic of the anti-abortion movement, she used the theme of abortion as a focal point in much of her art.
 Rego opposed the criminalisation of abortion and said that the anti-abortion movement "criminalises women" and in some instances will force women to find potentially deadly "backstreet solutions".
 She also stated that it disproportionately affected poor women, as it was easier for the rich to find a safe abortion (irrespective of the law) because they could afford to travel abroad for the procedure.

 Rego created an art series called Untitled: The Abortion Pastels documenting illegal abortions in response to Portugal's 1998 referendum on abortion.
-She began the series of ten pastels in July 1998, completing it over the approximately six months up tp February 1999.
+She began the series of ten pastels in July 1998, completing it over the approximately six months up to February 1999.
 The referendum aimed to legalise abortions although the law was not passed.
 Rego expressed a feeling of rage, pointing out the "total hypocrisy" of the outcome.
 The pastels show images of women in positions such as fetal, squatting, etc., either getting ready to have an abortion, in the process of having one, or in pain from the procedure.
 In a 2002 interview Rego stated:

-"The series was born from my indignation… It is unbelievable that women who have an abortion should be considered criminals.
-It reminds me of the past… I cannot abide the idea of blame in relation to this act.
+"The series was born from my indignation...
+It is unbelievable that women who have an abortion should be considered criminals.
+It reminds me of the past...
+I cannot abide the idea of blame in relation to this act.
 What each woman suffers in having to do it is enough.
 But all this stems from Portugal's totalitarian past, from women dressed up in aprons, baking cakes like good housewives.
-In democratic Portugal today there is still a subtle form of oppression… The question of abortion is part of all that violent context."
+In democratic Portugal today there is still a subtle form of oppression...
+The question of abortion is part of all that violent context."

 The paintings were published in several Portuguese newspapers before a second referendum on abortion in 2007, which reversed the 1998 result; it is thought that the paintings significantly affected the result.

 Rego used two typical tropes of Western art history: "the gaze" and "the reclining nude".
-She utilised "the gaze" in conscious ways to challenge the viewer by having the woman or girl look directly at the viewer or away in agony or closing her eyes in pain.
+She used "the gaze" in conscious ways to challenge the viewer by having the woman or girl look directly at the viewer or away in agony or closing her eyes in pain.
 The "reclining nude" brings up the push and pull between sexual attraction, the act of sex and the physical outcomes like pregnancy and miscarriage that occur as a result of sex.